Crematogaster scutellaris Colony with Queen and Workers

 8. Species present in France, non-invasive and not threatened,

-This species also has different peculiarities.
-It has a particular sting but cannot sting.
-In case of panic, it erects its abdomen and secretes a drop of defensive substance, held at the top of its sting, in order to alert its congeners.
+This species also has several unique characteristics.
+Notably, it possesses a stinger but cannot sting.
+When panicked, it raises its abdomen and secretes a droplet of defensive substance, held at the tip of its stinger, to alert others of its kind.

-Crematogaster scutellaris develops slowly at first but once launched, the brood (nymphs in particular) takes an impressive place in the colony and it begins to grow rapidly, as evidenced by the last photo in our gallery.
-It takes about 45 days to grow from egg to adult worker.
+Crematogaster scutellaris develops slowly at first, but once established, the brood (particularly the pupae) takes up an impressive amount of space in the colony, which then begins to grow rapidly, as evidenced by the last photo in our gallery.
+It takes approximately 45 days for the nymph to develop from egg to adult worker.

-In the wild, this species from the south of France is found in nests dug in the wood, but its ability to live almost without humidity means that it can be found in many supports.
-It develops particularly well in a wooden nest or cork nest, but adapts to our classic nests.
-A trough is recommended to compensate for any lack of humidity, because no species can live in the total absence of humidity.
-Don't forget to add some humidity to the nest as well.
+In the wild, this species is found in southern France in nests excavated directly in wood, but its ability to live with almost no moisture means it can be found in many different nesting materials.
+It thrives particularly well in a wooden or cork nest, but also adapts to standard nest boxes.
+A water dish is recommended to compensate for any lack of moisture, as no species can survive in the complete absence of humidity.
+Don't forget to add a little moisture to the nest as well.

-Crematogaster scutellaris is also very fond of sugar and raises large colonies of aphids in order to supply most of its food needs, the honeydew being rich in protein and carbohydrate.
-This is why you can feed it sweet liquids such as honey milk (note that the use of organic products is extremely important).
-Our Universal Sweet Protein Powder will however be more balanced.
+Crematogaster scutellaris also has a sweet tooth and raises large colonies of aphids to meet most of its nutritional needs, as honeydew is rich in protein and carbohydrates.
+Therefore, you can feed it sweetened liquids such as honeydew milk (note that using organic products is extremely important).
+However, our Universal Sweetened Protein Powder will be more balanced.

-Crematogaster scutellaris will also appreciate small live insects or given at room temperature after 3 days in the freezer, as well as various solid foods: meat, fish, jellies, etc. These foods will be stored in the anthill in small pieces.
+Crematogaster scutellaris will also appreciate small live insects or insects given at room temperature after being frozen for 3 days, as well as various solid foods: meat, fish, jellies, etc. These foods will be stored in the anthill in small pieces.

 | Latin name: | Crematogaster scutellaris | |